mine-cetinkaya-rundel/sta101-s16/Sta101_S16_web/faq/index.md

 <a name="g5">5.
 Is the final cumulative?

 Yes.
 But it will be weighed more heavily towards material you haven't yet been tested on.

+* * *

+<a name="g6">6.
+Do I need to both read the textbook and watch the videos to study for RAs?

+Not necessarily.
+I recommend watching the videos and using the learning objectives as a checklist as you do so.
+For any concepts that are not clear from the videos, refer to the textbook.
+However if you're not a video person, and prefer to read the textbook, you can do that as well (along with the learning objectives).
+The information covered is the same.

+* * *

+<a name="g7">7.
+Do I need to review course slides prior to each class?

+No, they are posted before class in case you want to print them out.
+You do not need to review them prior to class.